 Planning and Installing Residential UV Units

-The Viqua illustration above shows an ideal UV installation with pretreatment, individual optional by-pass assemblies for the all components, and the UV unit itself.
+The Viqua manufacturer’s illustration above shows an ideal UV installation with pretreatment, individual optional by-pass assemblies for the all components, and the UV unit itself.
 It also shows an optional solenoid and temperature management valve, which would not be needed for most residential installations.
+Most residential UV installations are not this elaborate, and they don’t need to be.

 UV always needs at least one pretreatment item, a 5-micron or tighter sediment filter somewhere in front of the UV unit to assure that there are no particles in the water to shade pathogens from the germicidal light.

 Additional pretreatment depends on the quality of the water.
 Water to be treated should have less than seven grains per gallon hardness, less than 0.3 ppm iron and less than .05 ppm manganese.
 The carbon filter shown in the diagram is optional and might be included to improve taste, remove extraneous chemicals, remove a small amount of odor, or even to remove chlorine or chloramine if city water is being treated.
+(Disinfectants like chlorine are not removed to protect the UV unit, but to improve the quality of the water entering the home.)
 Carbon will not address iron, manganese, and hardness.
 The softener in the picture will treat hardness and small amounts of iron and manganese.
 If iron and manganese are excessive, separate treatment will be needed.

 The UV Itself